cockroachdb/django-cockroachdb/README.md

 ## Install and usage

 Use the version of django-cockroachdb that corresponds to your version of Django.
+For Django 2.2.x, use `django-cockroachdb>=2.2a1` and for Django 3.x, use `django-cockroachdb>=3.0a1`.
 For example, to get the latest compatible release for Django 3.0.x:

 `pip install django-cockroachdb==3.0.*`